EliasIXDesign/IxD5-InteractiveCity/README.md

 # IxD5-InteractiveCity
 This is the software used for the protoype of Interactive City.
-IxD5 5th semester project.
+IxD5 5th semester project at Aalborg University.